 CBD oil is rapidly growing in popularity with users embracing the nonintoxicating properties of marijuana to target everything from cancer to pain.
 While the clinical usefulness is still under study, CBD is legal for adults on a federal level, although state laws are quite varied.

 Research does not currently indicate any long-term negative ramifications, and CBD does not provide a high like THC does.
 However, its efficacy is still questionable, and it is not encouraged for teens or children.

 Smoking is never safe, and that includes vaping.
 Nicotine can be harmful to adolescents, creating the potential for health problems in those who choose to vape nicotine at a young age.

 Nicotine can also raise heart rate and increase the likelihood of a heart attack at any age.
 Devices like the popular JUUL contain far higher levels of nicotine than normal cigarettes, increasing the risks.

-As the modern method of vaping is still rather new, long-term health consequences are yet unknown.
-However, it is likely that the chemicals used to make e-juice and the flavorings within them hold the potential for dangerous side effects.
+As the modern method of vaping is still rather new, long-term health risks and lung injuries are yet unknown.
+However, it is likely that the ingredients used to make e-juice and the flavorings within them may have harmful chemicals that could cause hold the potentially for dangerous side effects.

 Is Vaping Addictive?

 The short answer?
 Yes.
 Vaping generally uses nicotine or marijuana products, both of which are addictive in all quantities.
 In fact, as products like JUUL pens contain even more nicotine than is standard, these can be even more addictive than traditional cigarettes.

 Public health officials are deeply disturbed by this trend; even as smoking rates have declined on a national level, vaping rates are increasing, leading to higher nicotine addiction rates among young people.